-It is important to note that the signal of the SGWB is indistinguishable from detector noise arising out of ground systems such as LIGO.
-This is shown in the figure below, wherein the stochastic signal is enclosed within a higher amplitude noise.
+The signal of the SGWB is currently indistinguishable from detector noise arising out of ground systems such as LIGO.
+This is shown in Figure 2 below, wherein the stochastic signal is enclosed within a higher amplitude noise.
 Cross correlation between detectors is needed to extract useful parameter information on the SGWB.
-Figure 2, presented below [10], depicts a prototype of the stochastic signal anticipated to resemble the SGWB.
+However, the same signal, in more sensitive next-generation detectors, will be distinguishable from noise.
+Figure 2 [10] depicts a prototype of the stochastic signal anticipated to resemble the SGWB.

 Figure 2: An example of a signal from a stochastic GW source.
 The signal is roughly uniform in amplitude and frequency in time, and is very faint [10].
+The amplitude of the detector noise is up to six times higher than the amplitude of the signal.